penrynjohnp/logicapps-labs/docs/logicapps-ai-course/02_build_conversational_agents/03-connect-tools-external-services.md

 1. On the designer, select the **GitHub** action that you added to your tool.

-1. On the **Create connection** pane that opens, sign in to GitHub, which authenticates by asking you for consent to connect with your GitHub account.
+1. On the **Create connection** pane that opens, sign in to GitHub, and provide consent to authenticate the connection your GitHub account.

 > [!IMPORTANT]
 >